Tillerson Out, Mike Pompeo to State

 Rex Tillerson seemed to be a dead man walking for months.
 Now the former ExxonMobil boss is out as America’s top diplomat.

-On Tuesday, President Donald Trump announced on Twitter he was replacing Secretary of State Rex Tillerson with CIA Director Mike Pompeo, marking the biggest cabinet shake-up yet in an administration already defined by high turnover and internal turmoil.
+On Tuesday, U.S. President Donald Trump announced on Twitter he was moving to replace Secretary of State Rex Tillerson with CIA Director Mike Pompeo, marking the biggest Cabinet shake-up yet in an administration already defined by high turnover and internal turmoil.

 “Mike Pompeo, Director of the CIA, will become our new Secretary of State.
 He will do a fantastic job!”
 Trump wrote in his tweet.
 “Thank you to Rex Tillerson for his service!
 Gina Haspel will become the new Director of the CIA, and the first woman so chosen.
 Congratulations to all!”